K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 > Type command `npm uninstall mysql` and `npm install mysql2` if the Javascript file reported an error when running.

+The HTML file can be reached by [this link](https://github.com/K-PK66/HSBCLRNEXP/raw/refs/heads/main/Neueda%20Core%20Tech%20Training/OFLLRNEXPSMPL/rest_api_demo/public/index.html).
+It can be checked that there will be two buttons saying `Update` and `Delete` for every entry we added &mdash; both of them can be used only once in that the HTML document will call `getAllUsers()` the function after the `update` action, which will make a local re-query on SQL.

 #### Common JavaScript Functions

 | Function             | Category        | Description                                              | Example Usage                     |